 - Appropriate advice should be obtained from the applicant’s accountant on the taxation of letting a property.

-- The FCA has been responsible for regulating most mortgage sales from 1ST January 2013
+- The FCA (Financial Conduct Authority) has been responsible for regulating most mortgage sales from 1ST January 2013

-- You should note that we are arranging a “Buy-to-Let” mortgage for you.
-It is very important to understand that very few Buy-to-Let mortgages are regulated by the FCA.
+- It is very important to understand that very few Buy-to-Let mortgages are regulated by the FCA

 - Some mortgages are considered as Consumer Buy-to-Let and are therefore covered by the Financial Ombudsman Service.